blossomingiris/JS-ToDo-List/README.md

 - JS ToDo list is one of the earliest project in my front-end path
+- Allows to manage a list of tasks to do and performs adding, deleting, toogle comleted tasks and editing state of each task.
+Includes light & dark mode.
 - built with HTML, CSS and JavaScript
 - has basic functionality and cute design
 - demo is [here](https://precious-boba-8df571.netlify.app)